Dejon Noel-Williams: Professional career

 A youth product of Watford and Oxford United, Noel-Williams spent his early career on various loans to lower league sides.
 He had stints on loan at Aylesbury United, North Leigh, Chesham United, Slough Town, Gloucester City, and Hayes & Yeading.
 On 7 June 2019, left Oxford United and signed a contract with Wealdstone.
 He transferred to Billericay Town on 3 January 2020.
 He moved to Spain on 27 November 2020, where he signed with Guadalajara.
 In August 2021, Noel-Williams returned to English football, signing for National League South club Hemel Hempstead Town.
 He only played two games for the Tudors, before he was on the move again, transferring to National League North side Gloucester City in October 2021, having previously had a loan spell for the club in 2019.

 On 4 February 2022, Noel-Williams joined Braintree Town.

 On 18 July 2022, following a short spell with Braintree, Noel-Williams made the switch to Potters Bar Town ahead of the 2022–23 campaign.
+In May 2023, he signed for recently relegated Isthmian Premier Division club Cheshunt.

+In June 2024, Noel-Williams joined Southern Premier Division Central club Bedford Town.

 International career

 Born in England, Noel-Williams is of Grenadian descent.
 He was called up to represent the Grenada national football team for matches in June 2021.
-He debuted for Grenada in a 1–0 2022 FIFA World Cup qualification loss to Antigua and Barbuda on 4 June 2021.
+He debuted for Grenada in a 1–0 2022 FIFA World Cup qualification defeat to Antigua and Barbuda on 4 June 2021.

 Personal life

 Noel-Williams is the son of the football manager and former footballer Gifton Noel-Williams.

+On 3 June 2025, he was announced as an original islander on series 12 of Love Island.
+During his time on the show, he received a "wave of hate" due to his actions and the controversy surrounding him in the villa.